 - Rohypnol (also known as roofies)

 Each type of drug can have a different effect on its user.
 For example, both GHB and Rohypnol have sedating properties and can be easily slipped into drinks.
 MDMA has both sedating and hallucinogenic properties and drugs such as cocaine and methamphetamine have stimulant properties.
-Using any drug on a regular basis can create unmanageability in the life of the user, at which point it would be time to consider attending treatment at a facility, like the Palm Beach Institute.
+Using any drug on a regular basis can create unmanageability in the life of the user, at which point it would be time to consider attending treatment at a facility.

 Club Drug Statistics